angular/angular/src/lib/grid-list/grid-list.md

 ### Setting the number of columns

-An `md-grid-list` must specify a `cols` attribute which sets the number of columns in the gird.
+An `md-grid-list` must specify a `cols` attribute which sets the number of columns in the grid.
 The number of rows will be automatically determined based on the number of columns and the number of items.